 \subsection{Winds}

-The stellar winds of solar-type intermediate-mass stars $m < 8{\rm M}_\odot$ contribute negligible energies within the depletion timescales of $\sim 0.1- 10{\rm Myr}$ (e.g. \cite{1999ApJS..123....3L}) with respect to the more massive stars $m > 8{\rm M}_\odot$.
-Therefore, we consider only the latter cases.
+The stellar winds of solar-type intermediate-mass stars of $m < 8{\rm M}_\odot$ contribute negligible energies within the depletion timescales of $\sim 0.1- 10{\rm Myr}$ (e.g., \cite{1999ApJS..123....3L}) with respect to the more massive stars of $m > 8{\rm M}_\odot$.
+Therefore, we considered only the latter cases.